justeat/Topshelf.Nancy/README.md

 * Contributing
 * Copyright

 Topshelf.Nancy is an extension to Topshelf that allows you to to serve content over http via Nanacy.
-This is done by configuring a hosta nd port for nanacy to listen onto a NancyModule which serves your content.
+This is done by configuring a host and port for Nancy to listen onto via a NancyModule which serves your content.

-Topshelf.Nancy was written to was written to provide a way to add a Nancy endpoint to a Windows service configured via Topshelf.

 ## Installation